-Spring starts on March 19—the earliest it has ever arrived in 124 years—which means that warmer weather and longer days are just around the corner.
-To celebrate the spring equinox, here are some facts about the event.
+Spring starts on March 20, 2023, which means that warmer weather and longer days are just around the corner.
+To celebrate the spring equinox, here are key facts about the event.

-The first day of spring is March 19, 2020, but the spring equinox will only be here for a brief time.
-At 11:49 p.m.
-Eastern Time, the Sun will be perfectly in line with the equator, which results in both the northern and southern hemispheres receiving equal amounts of sunlight throughout the day.
+The first day of spring is March 20, but the spring equinox will be here only for a brief time.
+At 5:24 p.m.
+Eastern time, the sun will be perfectly in line with the equator, resulting in both the Northern and Southern Hemispheres receiving equal amounts of sunlight throughout the day.
 After the vernal equinox has passed, days will start to become shorter for the Southern Hemisphere and longer up north.

 3. Not every place gets equal night and day.

-The equal night and day split between the northern and southern hemispheres isn’t distributed evenly across all parts of the world.
-Though every region gets approximately 12 hours of sunlight the day of the vernal equinox, some places get a little more (the day is about 12 hours and 14 minutes in Fairbanks, Alaska), and some get less.
+The equal night and day split between the Northern and Southern Hemispheres isn’t distributed evenly across all parts of the world.
+Though every region gets approximately 12 hours of sunlight the day of the vernal equinox, some places get a little more (the day is about 12 hours and 15 minutes in Fairbanks, Alaska), and some get less.

 4. The word equinox means “equal night.”

-According to The Farmers’ Almanac, there are several factors that can affect the date of spring’s arrival: the number of days in a year, a change in orientation in the Earth’s elliptical orbit, and the pull of gravity from the other planets.
+If March 20 seems a little early for the first day of spring, you’re right.
+Typically, March 21 has marked the first day of spring (though it arrived on March 20 in 2019 as well).
+According to The Farmers’ Almanac, there are several factors that can affect the date of spring’s arrival, and a cranky groundhog is not one of them.
+Variables include the number of days in a year, a change in orientation in the Earth’s elliptical orbit, and the pull of gravity from the other planets.